paunin/PostDock/make/README.md

 $ ./make/make.sh
 ```

-## How to rebuild Dockerfiles for specific service
+## How to rebuild specific Dockerfiles

 From the root of the project run command:

 ```
 $ ./make/make.sh pgpool
 ```

+Or any other catalog from `make/` directory.